The Rosenberg Center for Student Involvement can help you get involved, make new friends, gain valuable skills and (most importantly) have fun.

 The Student Organization Office supervisor assists in maintaining the student organization management software that includes organization registrations, reports, contact lists, events management and other tasks.
-They also assist in the execution of a variety of trainings and workshops geared towards student organization success.
+They also assist in the execution of a variety of training and workshops geared towards student organization success.

 · Student Agency: We are committed to empowering students to author their own academic journey, make decisions for themselves and their organizations, and take charge of the development of their personal and professional lives.

 · Transformation : We create transformative programs that prepare students to engage deeply on campus, in their communities, and in their careers and acknowledge the role of transition and growth in the college experience.